Tell me more ×

-Our client asked for change in list view filtering to not show all terms from taxonomy in managed metadata, but only these from documents in library.
+Our client asked us to change list view filtering to not show all terms from taxonomy in managed metadata, but only those from documents in library.

 Currently we have two columns:

-We have got managed metadata column populated by term taxonomy.
-When you try to use filter on the column you’ve got visible all values from the taxonomy.
+We have a managed metadata column populated by term taxonomy.
+When using a filter on the column all values from the taxonomy are visible.

-We are interested in a resolution to this question, also.
+• We are interested in a resolution to this question, also.
 I was excited to find another user who is is looking at this same issue.
 We are also in the process of find a solution to this issue.
-Have you heard anything back? – user10863 Sep 21 '12 at 14:43
+Have you heard anything back?

-I have ths same requirement.
-How did you end up solving this issue? – Leslie Mar 15 at 15:00
+• I have ths same requirement.
+How did you end up solving this issue?

 We were finally able to resolve the issue.
 In short - to work you need to change the way how OOTB Filter code works to way that it thinks that it is operating with SPFieldLookup.